Jost80/jost80.github.io/_posts/2022-09-30-AAD-Extension-Properties.md

 ---
 I needed to create a dynamic group in AzureAD that contained only users created in the last X number of days and I did a test with extension attributes.

 First an application needed to be created in Azure AD under app registrations.
-For some reason the example codes I found to do this in powershell did not work but I was easy enough in the portal.
+For some reason the example codes I found to do this in powershell did not work but it was easy enough in the portal.

 After the application is created we can add a new property.
 ```powershell